How to plan and action your content strategy_green

 Content strategists are experts in developing content strategies based on a businesses goals and their customers’ needs.
 It’s their job to figure out the priorities for the business, understand what the customers want and need, and then consider what content would be the best fit.

 A content strategist will often conduct content audits to see what content has already been created, identify gaps to fill or improvements to be made, and then put together a content plan.
-Their main responsibilities include putting together and maintaining the editorial calendar(s), implementing style guides, and setting up content processes.

-How much does a copywriter cost?
+How much does a copywriter cost to hire?

-On average, you can expect the cost of an experienced freelance copywriter to be around £40 – £50 per hour, or £350 – £500 per day – depending on the copywriting work you need them for.
-Working with a decent copywriter can save you a lot of time and stress, especially when you have a lot on your plate trying to run your business.
+On average, you can expect the cost of an experienced freelance copywriter to be around £50 – £75 per hour, or £400 – £600 per day – depending on the copywriting work you need them for.

-Get help for your content strategy
+Get help with your content marketing strategy

 We’re passionate about content and our team are experienced at planning, creating and optimising content to help you build your brand and connect with your audience.